vitejs/vite/docs/guide/env-and-mode.md

 As shown above, `VITE_SOME_KEY` is a number but returns a string when parsed.
 The same would also happen for boolean env variables.
 Make sure to convert to the desired type when using it in your code.
 :::

-Also, Vite uses [dotenv-expand](https://github.com/motdotla/dotenv-expand) to expand variables out of the box.
+Also, Vite uses [dotenv-expand](https://github.com/motdotla/dotenv-expand) to expand variables written in env files out of the box.
 To learn more about the syntax, check out [their docs](https://github.com/motdotla/dotenv-expand#what-rules-does-the-expansion-engine-follow).

 Note that if you want to use `$` inside your environment value, you have to escape it with `\`.